 Ground Fault Circuit Interrupter

-A GFCI protects against the most common form of electrical shock hazard, the ground-fault.
-It also protects against fires, overheating, and destruction of wire insulation.
+A GFCI protects against the most common form of electrical shock hazard, the ground fault.
+It also protects against fires, overheating, and the destruction of wire insulation.

 If it is possible to plug all equipment into one grounded outlet, we effectively ensure that all the equipment is grounded at the same ground potential.